MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-work-with-vat.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: VAT, sales, purchases, ms.date: 04/01/2021
+ms.search.keywords: VAT, sales, purchases, ms.date: 06/16/2021
 ms.author: bholtorf
-ms.openlocfilehash: ec880df940816b68a9b6f8a82098985471720984
+ms.openlocfilehash: 5c4efb0be09769770fdaf8ec0e503018119ce081
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 07/08/2021
-ms.locfileid: "5781572"
+ms.locfileid: "6439451"
 ---
 # <a name="work-with-vat-on-sales-and-purchases"></a>Work with GST on Sales and Purchases
-If your country or region requires you to calculate value-added tax (VAT) on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate VAT automatically on sales and purchase documents.
-For more information, see [Setting Up to Calculations and Posting Methods for Value-Added Tax](finance-setup-vat.md).
+If your country or region requires you to calculate goods and services tax (GST) on sales and purchase transactions so that you can report the amounts to a tax authority, you can set up [!INCLUDE[prod_short](includes/prod_short.md)] to calculate GST automatically on sales and purchase documents.
+For more information, see [Setting Up to Calculations and Posting Methods for Goods and Services Tax](finance-setup-vat.md).

 There are, however, some GST-related tasks that you can do manually.
 For example, you might need to correct a posted amount if you discover that a vendor uses a different rounding method.

 > [!TIP]
-> You can let [!INCLUDE[prod_short](includes/prod_short.md)] validate GST registration numbers and other company information when you create or update documents.
-For more information, see [Validate GST Registration Numbers](finance-how-validate-vat-registration-number.md).
+> You can let [!INCLUDE[prod_short](includes/prod_short.md)] validate VAT registration numbers and other company information when you create or update documents.
+For more information, see [Validate VAT Registration Numbers](finance-how-validate-vat-registration-number.md).

 ## <a name="calculating-and-displaying-vat-amounts-in-sales-and-purchase-documents"></a>Calculating and Displaying GST Amounts in Sales and Purchase Documents
 You can calculate and display GST amounts in sales and purchase documents differently, depending on the type of customer or vendor that you are dealing with.
 You can also override the calculated GST amount to match the GST amount calculated by your vendor on a given transaction.